Bioconductor/bioc_git_transition/doc/scenario-5-resolve-conflicts.md

 	git commit -m "Fixed conflicts in version change"
 	```

-6. Push to both your Github, and Bioconductor repositories,
+6. Push to both your GitHub, and Bioconductor repositories,

 	```
 	git push origin master